 Not all Enfield conveyancing practices are on all lender’s conveyancing panel.
 Use our search tool to find a Enfield conveyancing firm on the on the lender panel.

-How does conveyancing in Enfield differ for newly converted properties?
+How does conveyancing in Enfield differ for new build properties?

-Most buyers of new build or newly converted property in Enfield come to us having been asked by the builder to exchange contracts and commit to the purchase even before the residence is ready to move into.
-This is because developers in Enfield typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Enfield approach us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is ready to move into.
+This is because house builders in Enfield tend to acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Enfield or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Enfield or who has acted in the same development.